 The course contains all the information, learning materials and ideally also opportunities for students to practise and test their knowledge as well as to communicate with each other and with you, the instructor.

-Moodle can also be used for mainly asynchronous online teaching, in which, for example, are used to present content and are made available on Moodle, whereas learning activities and communication take place via Moodle.
-Synchronous teaching formats, such as online meetings, are used selectively as needed – when a direct exchange is helpful and necessary. recordings and videos
+Moodle can also be used for mainly asynchronous online teaching, in which, for example, are used to present content and are made available on Moodle, and learning activities and communication take place via Moodle.
+Synchronous teaching formats are used selectively as needed via online meetings or on-site at the university – when a direct exchange is helpful and necessary. recordings and videos

-Regardless of whether you conduct your courses asynchronously, mainly via Moodle, or focus more on synchronous teaching via online meetings and use Moodle only supplementary, make sure that the synchronous and asynchronous phases are well interlinked.
+Regardless of whether you run your course asynchronously, mainly via Moodle, or focus more on synchronous teaching and use Moodle to a lesser extent, make sure that both elements are well thought out.

 This means that content presentation and learning activities that take place asynchronously via the learning platform can, for example, serve the preparation and follow-up of online meetings.
 These in turn refer to what takes place in the Moodle course.